 Many routers are providing intrusion detection as an additional security feature.
-Routers typically have firewall capabilities built in and there is a growing trend to also include intrustion detection.
-Intrusion detection can be used in conjuction with the standard firewall on the router and provides an additional layer of security.
+Routers typically have firewall capabilities built in and there is a growing trend to also include intrusion detection.
+Intrusion detection can be used in conjunction with the standard firewall on the router and provides an additional layer of security.
 You can think of intrusion detection as a set of indicators/rules that may be used to alert or block specific types of Internet and network traffic.
-It can be potentially suspicious or dangerious traffic or other unwanted traffic on the network (such as peer-to-peer or tor traffic).
+It can be potentially suspicious or dangerous traffic or other unwanted traffic on the network (such as peer-to-peer or tor traffic).

 OPNsense is an open source router software that supports intrusion detection.
 Once enabled, you may select a group of intrusion detection rules (aka a ruleset) for the types of network traffic you wish to monitor or block.
 The rulesets can be automatically updated periodically so that the rules stay more current.
 Some rulesets are free while others require a subscription.
 For home users, the free rulesets should offer reasonable protection.